-- A. transportation, meals, and lodging paid to attend a campaign school; - B. costs of campaigning incurred by a person with a disability, as defined in Minnesota Statutes, section 363A.03, subdivision 12, and which are made necessary by the disability; - C. the cost to an incumbent or a winning candidate of providing services to residents in the district after the general election in an election year for the office held; - D. payment of advances of credit in a year after the year in which the advance was reported as an expenditure; - E. payment of fines assessed by the board; and - F. costs of running a transition office for a winning gubernatorial candidate during the first six months after election; - G. a contribution to a fund established to support a candidate's participation in a recount of ballots affecting that candidate's election; - H. costs paid by a candidate's principal campaign committee for a single reception given in honor of the candidate's retirement from public office after the filing period for affidavits of candidacy for that office has closed; - I, a donation from a terminating principal campaign committee to the state general fund; - J. a donation from a terminating principal campaign committee to a county obligated to incur special election expenses due to that candidate's resignation from state office.
+- A. transportation, meals, and lodging paid to attend a campaign school; - B. costs of campaigning incurred by a person with a disability, as defined in Minnesota Statutes, section 363A.03, subdivision 12, and which are made necessary by the disability; - C. the cost to an incumbent or a winning candidate of providing services to residents in the district after the general election in an election year for the office held; - D. payment of advances of credit in a year after the year in which the advance was reported as an expenditure; - E. payment of fines assessed by the board; and - F. costs of running a transition office for a winning gubernatorial candidate during the first six months after election: - G. a contribution to a fund established to support a candidate's participation in a recount of ballots affecting that candidate's election; - H. costs paid by a candidate's principal campaign committee for a single reception given in honor of the candidate's retirement from public office after the filing period for affidavits of candidacy for that office has closed: - $\underline{\mathsf{I}},\;$ a donation from a terminating principal campaign committee to the state general fund; and - J. a donation from a terminating principal campaign committee to a county obligated to

-Commented [PJ(6]: This subpart is intended to clarify confusion about what must be included on a report to establish the purpose of an expenditure as required by Minnesota Statutes section 10A.20, subdivision 3.
+Commented [PJ(5]: This subpart is intended to clarify what information must be kept to support the payment of mileage expenses.
+It follows the requirements of Minnesota Statutes section 10A 155